rysiek98/Arduino-Koder-Dekoder-Szyfrator-Deszyfrator/README.md

 How it works:
-1) User input one digits from 1-13 using keyboard (* and # are using to show that Hamming code can reapair one false bit, which is intentionally distorted after pressing * or #) 2)Inputed digit is encrypted using TEA
+1) User input one digits from 1-13 using keyboard (* and # are using to show that Hamming code can reapair one false bit, which is intentionally distorted after pressing * or #)
+2) Inputed digit is encrypted using TEA
-3)Encrypted date is converted to binary represenatation and code using Hamming code 4)Code and encrypted message is send using diode and photoresistor 5)Message after reciving is decoded and decypred.
+3) Encrypted date is converted to binary represenatation and code using Hamming code
+4) Code and encrypted message is send using diode and photoresistor
+5) Message after reciving is decoded and decypred.

 # Work presentation https://youtu.be/YpyHDQIto3s

-Made by Michał Ryszka January 2020
+Created by Michał Ryszka January 2020